NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 ```

 **Bootstrap from the parent directory of a CDK project**
-You can run `cdk bootstrap` from the parent directory of a CDK project containing a `cdk.json` file\.
-If you don’t provide an environment as an argument, the CDK CLI will obtain environment information from default sources, such as your `config` and `credentials` files or any environment information specified for your CDK stack\.
+You can run `cdk bootstrap` from the parent directory of a CDK project containing a `cdk.json` file.
+If you don’t provide an environment as an argument, the CDK CLI will obtain environment information from default sources, such as your `config` and `credentials` files or any environment information specified for your CDK stack.
-When you bootstrap from the parent directory of a CDK project, environments provided from command line arguments take precedence over other sources\.
+When you bootstrap from the parent directory of a CDK project, environments provided from command line arguments take precedence over other sources.
 To bootstrap an environment that is specified in your `config` and `credentials` files, use the `--profile` option:

 ```
 $ cdk bootstrap --profile prod
 ```

-For more information on the `cdk bootstrap` command and supported options, see [cdk bootstrap](ref-cli-cmd-bootstrap.md)\.
+For more information on the `cdk bootstrap` command and supported options, see [cdk bootstrap](ref-cli-cmd-bootstrap.md).

 ### Use any AWS CloudFormation tool<a name="bootstrapping-howto-cfn"></a>

-You can copy the [bootstrap template](https://github.com/aws/aws-cdk-cli/blob/main/packages/aws-cdk/lib/api/bootstrap/bootstrap-template.yaml) from the *aws\-cdk\-cli GitHub repository* or obtain the template with the `cdk bootstrap --show-template` command\.
-Then, use any AWS CloudFormation tool to deploy the template into your environment\.
+You can copy the [bootstrap template](https://github.com/aws/aws-cdk-cli/blob/main/packages/aws-cdk/lib/api/bootstrap/bootstrap-template.yaml) from the *aws-cdk-cli GitHub repository* or obtain the template with the `cdk bootstrap --show-template` command.
+Then, use any AWS CloudFormation tool to deploy the template into your environment.

-With this method, you can use AWS CloudFormation StackSets or AWS Control Tower\.
-You can also use the AWS CloudFormation console or the AWS Command Line Interface \(AWS CLI\)\.
-You can make modifications to your template before you deploy it\.
-This method may be more flexible and suitable for large\-scale deployments\.
+With this method, you can use AWS CloudFormation StackSets or AWS Control Tower.
+You can also use the AWS CloudFormation console or the AWS Command Line Interface (AWS CLI).
+You can make modifications to your template before you deploy it.
+This method may be more flexible and suitable for large-scale deployments.

 The following is an example of using the `--show-template` option to retrieve and save the bootstrap template to your local machine: